-Online M.S. in Data Science students are required to complete a capstone project, which they complete over the last two semesters of the program.
+Online M.S. in Data Science students are required to complete a capstone project, which is done over the last two semesters of the program.
 Capstone projects challenge students to acquire and analyze data to solve real-world problems.
 Project teams consist of two to four students and a faculty advisor.
-Teams select their capstone project at the beginning of term 4 and work on the project over the course of their last two semesters.
+Teams select their capstone project in term 4 and work on the project over the course of their last two semesters.

 Most projects are sponsored by an organization—academic, commercial, non-profit, and government—seeking valuable recommendations to address strategic and operational issues.
 Depending on the needs of the sponsor, teams may develop web-based applications that can support ongoing decision-making.
 The capstone project concludes with a paper and presentation.